ringcentral/ringcentral-api-docs/docs/address-book/index.md

 * List personal contacts
 * Create or update a personal contact
-* Create contacts in a barch
+* Create contacts in a batch
 * Retrieve a personal contact
 * List and manage favorite contacts